Skip to main content

 Senior Farm Direct vouchers

-Who may qualify: Oregon’s Farm Direct page says 2026 participants must be at least 62 by April 1, receive SNAP or Medicaid on April 1, have monthly income below $1,835 for one person or $2,489 for two people, and live where food is not provided.
+Who may qualify: Oregon’s Farm Direct page says 2026 participants must be at least 62 by April 1, receive SNAP or Medicaid on April 1, meet listed income limits, and live where food is not provided.

 Where to apply: Oregon mails or emails invitations to people it identifies as eligible.
-For 2026, the response webform deadline is May 26, 2026.
-Response by mail is no longer an option.
-Call 1-866-299-3562 if you need help with the program.
+For 2026, the response webform deadline was May 26, 2026.
+Because this guide was checked on May 29, 2026, that response window has passed.
+Call 1-866-299-3562 if you received an invitation and need program help.

-Reality check: Funding is limited.
-Oregon says the program cannot serve all eligible seniors.
-If more people respond than the program can pay for, Oregon chooses recipients randomly from responses received by the deadline.
-Vouchers must be spent by November 30, 2026.
+Reality check: Funding is limited, and Oregon says it cannot serve all eligible seniors.
+Vouchers must be spent by November 30, 2026, and regular grocery stores do not accept them.

 Family caregiver support